Baccalieu Island

 Baccalieu Island or Bacalhoo Island (/ˌbækəˈluː/) is a 5 km2 uninhabited island at the northern extremities of Conception Bay in Subdivision 1G, near the community of Red Head Cove, Newfoundland and Labrador, Canada.
 It is separated from the island of Newfoundland by Baccalieu Tickle, a small strait and an abundant fishing ground.
 The island has some trees but is mostly rocky.

-The name Baccalieu is derived either from the Portuguese bacalhau, Spanish bacalao or the Basque baccalos, all meaning "codfish".
+The name Baccalieu is derived either from the Portuguese bacalhau, Spanish bacalao or the Basque bakailao, all meaning "codfish".
 Early Portuguese maps dating before Columbus' voyage indicate an island west of the Azores named Terra do Bacalhau which may have been the whole island of Newfoundland.
 Modern Baccalieu Island was known to Europeans by that name since at least 1556, when it was drawn on the Gastaldi map as "Bacalaos".

 Ecological Reserve

 Baccalieu Island is the largest seabird island in Newfoundland and supports the greatest diversity of breeding seabirds in eastern North America.
 The island supports the largest known colony of Leach's storm-petrel in the world, approximately 40% of the global population and about 70% of the western Atlantic population of this species.
 It is a nesting area for 11 breeding species: